argherna/pike/README.md

 Desired features:

-* Add authentication type and referral handling to server configuration.
 * Save searches associated with an LDAP server.
 * Add import/export of saved settings and searches.
 * Add SASL for server authentication.